E-Government in the United Arab Emirates: The official portal of the UAE Government

-This portal consolidates all e-Services provided by the UAE federal and local government bodies.
-It also offers information on accessing government services through mobile phones and other electronic devices, as well as through means such as ATMs and public payment machines.
+This portal consolidates all e-services provided by the UAE federal and local government bodies.
+It also offers information on accessing government services through mobile phones and other electronic devices, ATMs, and public payment machines.

-The portal aims to provide online services to the people of the UAE and involve them in the government's policies, laws, and public interest initiatives.
+The portal provides online access to federal and local E-government services and information for UAE residents, businesses, and visitors.

 Functions

 The official portal serves as a single entry point for users to access various federal and local government e-services.
-It also facilitates communication between users and government representatives, promoting e-Participation through forums, blogs, surveys, polls, and social media. serves as the main portal, encompassing sub-portals for e-Participation, e-Services, m-Services, and UAE Open Data.
+It also facilitates communication between users and government representatives, promoting e-participation through forums, blogs, surveys, polls, and social media. serves as the main portal, encompassing sub-portals for e-participation, e-services, m-services, and the UAE Open Data.